open-source-labs/ReacType/README.md

 ### Features

 - **Dashboard**: Click the 'Dashboard' button to view the Public Dashboard and User Dashboard.
-- **Like**: Like other people's templates by clicking on the star icon.
+- **Like**: Like other people's templates by clicking on the thumbs up icon.
 - **Comment**: Comment on other templates by typing in the input field and clicking the comment icon.
 - **Download**: Save any public template by clicking the download icon to save a copy as your own.
 - **Publish**: Publish any template to the Public Dashboard for other users to download, like, or comment on.
 Click again to unpublish projects.